JustS-js/seamlessFrames/README.md

-# Seemless Item Frames - Mod for FabricMC
+# Seamless Item Frames - Mod for FabricMC

 ## Setup

 This mod is server-side so feel free to use it on "vanill-ish" servers.
 No need to install it on client.

-For more info check [wiki](https://github.com/JustS-js/seemlessFrames/wiki)
+For more info check [wiki](https://github.com/JustS-js/seamlessFrames/wiki)

 ## License